Distributional Adversarial Loss: Distributional Adversarial Loss

 \subsubsection{Model I}

-Here we consider the scenario where the number of distribution perturbations is unbounded, however, there exists a set $\calR(x)$ of \emph{representative} distributions of size at most $k$ such that for each distribution $u\in \calU(x)$, there exists a distribution $u_0\in \calR(x)$ such that the variation distance between $u$ and $u_0$ is bounded (at most $\eps'$).
+In this section, we consider the scenario where the number of distribution perturbations is unbounded, however, there exists a set $\calR(x)$ of \emph{representative} distributions of size at most $k$ such that for each distribution $u\in \calU(x)$, there exists a distribution $u_0\in \calR(x)$ such that the variation distance between $u$ and $u_0$ is bounded (at most $\eps'$).
 We show that using a similar learning algorithm that was used in the previous section, with the main difference that after drawing $n\geq n_{\calH}(\eps,\delta)$ i.i.d from $\calD$ and adding to the training set, for each clean example $(x,y)\in S$, the perturbations are drawn from the representative distribution sets $\calR(x)$ instead of the true distribution set $\calU(x)$.
-In~\Cref{thm:vc-dim-robustly-realizable-model-representative,thm:vc-dim-robustly-agnostic-model-representative}, we prove that training a predictor that minimizes the empirical distributional adversarial loss on $S$, will also minimize the population distributional adversarial loss with respect to the true perturbation sets $\calU(.)$.
+In~\Cref{thm:vc-dim-robustly-realizable-model-representative}, we prove that training a predictor that minimizes the empirical distributional adversarial loss on $S$, will also minimize the population distributional adversarial loss with respect to the true perturbation sets $\calU(.)$.
+A similar sample complexity bound holds in the agnostic setting (\Cref{thm:vc-dim-robustly-agnostic-model-representative}).
 We show the connection of this model to randomized smoothing methods in~\Cref{sec:connect-RS-PAC}.